Clinical Trials for COVID-19 Vaccines and Therapies

 - Remote status and additional precautionary measures for staff

-With the experience of 16+ years and more than 300 clinical projects, we have in place preparedness measures that have allowed us to respond promptly and responsibly.
+With the experience of 16+ years and more than 300 clinical projects, we had in place preparedness measures that allowed us to respond promptly and responsibly.
 Although these are unprecedented times that have impacted our business, we are committed to act in an advisory role to help support business continuity for our industry as a whole, and, importantly, to support efforts by health authorities to mitigate and respond to the impacts of COVID-19.

 During these challenging and uncertain times, we are grateful for our tremendous team, partners and clients as we work together swiftly and responsibly to ensure patient safety and treatment continuity in response to the impacts of COVID-19.
 Together, we remain committed to our mission of finding new treatments for diabetes, NASH, obesity and related metabolic diseases.

 For questions or additional information, please contact us at COVIDemail@example.com.